 This is something that is always worth asking.
 The answer won’t always be yes, but it’s worth knowing what your options are.
 Sometimes they’ll offer you options like reshaping or exchanging for another style which is always good to know.
-This question could come in handy if worst case scenario, she doesn’t like her engagememt ring.
+This question could come in handy if, worst case scenario, your other half doesn’t like their engagement ring.

 There are very few engagement ring retailers who won’t offer this service but it is important to check with them before you make the purchase.

 3. Do You Have a Third Party Diamond Certificate?

 If you’re buying a diamond engagement ring, you should always ask for a third party diamond certificate.
 This doesn’t mean you don’t trust your jeweller, it just gives you a guarantee that what you are being told is truthful and any well respected jewellers will be more than happy to provide this.

 If you and your partner are conscious of the ethical conflicts that comes with some jewellery, ask the jeweller where they source the materials.
 Ethical engagement rings are becoming more and more popular and a lot of jewellers now work alongside charities such as Fairtrade to ensure the diamonds and metals are ethically sourced.

 5. How Do I Care for the Ring?